![if gte IE 9]> <![endif]>

 Biomarker testing is an important part of understanding your unique advanced NSCLC diagnosis.
 It is used in the advanced stages of NSCLC and involves testing tumor tissue for mutations or abnormalities in the DNA and levels of specific proteins in, or on the surface of, the tumor.
+Biomarker testing is usually done during a biopsy because it requires a sample of the tumor tissue.
 Biomarkers tell your doctor that a mutation or an abnormality may be present and may lead to a better understanding of which treatment to use and how you may respond to treatment.

 There are many different biomarker tests that may help you and your doctor decide the most appropriate treatment options to help treat your advanced NSCLC.
 Your doctor may test you for more than one biomarker.
 Below are some of the most common types of biomarkers.